 This depends on what size your pillow form is.
 For this tutorial, we will be sewing a pillow cover to fit an 18 inch pillow form which requires 1/2 yard of 45 inch wide fabric.

 Make sure your fabric is washed first.
 This way all the shrinkage is taken out of the fabric.
 Better now than when you need to wash your pillow covers after sewing.
 You don’t want any surprises.
 If your fabric is wrinkled, go ahead and iron it.
 It will make sewing so much easier.

 You will be cutting three pieces of fabric.
 The first piece to cut is an 18 inch square.
 I don’t allow for seam allowances in a pillow cover because I want my 18 inch pillow form to fill the cover.

 - Cut 2 pieces 18 inch by 13 inch each

-Sew An 18 Inch Envelope Pillow Cover
+How To Sew An 18 Inch Envelope Pillow Cover

-Hem 1 short side of each of the 18 x 13 inch pieces with a 1/2 inch hem folded twice.
+Hem 1 long side of each of the 18 x 13 inch pieces with a 1/2 inch hem folded twice.
 Fold 1/2 inch.
 Press then fold up another 1/2 inch.
 Press.
 There you have a double folded hem.

 Sew the folded hem with wrong side up.
 I like to use a hemming ruler to press my hem.
 This little ruler is invaluable.
 It can be picked up at your local fabric store, inexpensively.